universalsafetyformat/usf_website/content/en/tools/SafetyModeler/getting_started/_index.md

 ![Use Template Types](use_template_types.png "Use Template Types")

-To derive the actually used types, USFedit provides the command Infer Types.
+To derive the actually used types, SafetyModeler provides the command Infer Types.
 To execute the command, a BlockType or model file has to be selected!

 ![Infer Command](infer_command.png "Infer Command")